alexrvarela/SwiftTweener/README.md

 ```
 $ carthage update
 ```
-Finally, drag & drop CocoaTweener.framework to your Xcode Project
+Finally, drag & drop Tweener.framework to your Xcode Project

 ### Install manually

-Download, build and copy CocoaTweener.framework to your Xcode project.
+Download, build and copy Tweener.framework to your Xcode project.

 ## Usage